Study Abroad in CHINA

 Passports are required for every Ohio State study abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa (as early as 6 months prior to departure).
 For information about applying for a passport, go to travel.state.gov

-Students will pay the Alliance program fee and an GeoBlue international insurance fee.
-A waiver of tuition for Ohio State students that participate on university-approved third party provider or direct enroll programming is in effect until June 30, 2019.
-The Alliance program fee includes instruction, housing, excursions, language textbooks, international health insurance and in-country support.
+Students will pay the Alliance program fee and the GeoBlue international insurance fee.
+A waiver of tuition for Ohio State students that participate on a university-approved, third-party provider or direct enroll program is in effect until June 30, 2021.
+The Alliance program fee includes instruction, housing, excursions, language textbooks, international health insurance, and in-country support.

 If students withdraw or become ineligible any time 11 days after the acceptance notification from OSU, they will be held responsible for a $200 cancellation fee.
 Please refer to OIA's Cancellation Policy